Consider The Ravens

 “Don’t worry about it.”

-Nonetheless, humans have a way of clinging to delusions of self-protection and self-sufficiency, so Jesus kindly gave them something else to consider: the ravens.
+Jesus knew that humans have a way of clinging to delusions of self-protection and self-sufficiency, so He gave them something else to consider: the ravens.
 If God can care for a bunch of nasty, egg-stealing, scavenger birds, how much more will He meet the needs of those who love Him and are called according to His purpose?
 (Romans 8:28)

-Fun fact about ravens: a group of them is known by several names, none of which are flattering.
+Ravens do not have a favorable reputation.
+As evidence, groups of ravens are known by several names, none of which are flattering.
 Most commonly, there’s an unkindness of ravens, along with a treachery, a conspiracy, and a murder of ravens.
-Clearly, whoever decides such things wanted everyone to know these birds are jerks.
 Unkind, treacherous, conspiratorial, murderous jerks.

 “Thanks for doing that, God.”